-If your cat coughs or vomits after taking a pill, there's probably a good reason.
-Coughing or vomiting after having swallowed pills dry could very well be a result of dry pilling (giving your cat a pill without any liquid).
-If you have ever tried to dry-swallow an aspirin, you'll recognize how uncomfortable the experience can be.
-Swallowing half a pill can even be worse, because of the sharp corners.
+If your sick cat coughs or vomits after taking a pill, there's probably a good reason.
+Coughing or vomiting after swallowing medication is the result of what's called dry pilling.
+If you've ever tried to swallow a dry aspirin without liquid, you'll recognize how uncomfortable the experience can be.
+Swallowing half a pill can even be worse for a cat because of the sharp corners.

-Dry pilling can lead to pills getting stuck in your cat's esophagus (the tube leading from the mouth to the stomach).
+Dry pilling can lead to pills getting stuck in your cat's esophagus, which is the tube leading from the mouth to the stomach.
 While dry pills are likely to get stuck, capsules are even more dangerous for cats.
 The smooth, gelatinous surface tends to cause capsules to lodge in the esophagus.
-Veterinarian Dr. Melissa Van Vechten tells a story of a cat who had several days' worth of capsules lodged together in his esophagus, almost totally blocking it.
+Several doses of capsules could potentially lodge together in your cat's throat.
+If the medication isn't swallowed, it could block and irritate your pet's esophagus.

-- Treat After Pilling: Offering a favorite treat will not only encourage future pilling cooperation but will help get the pill into the stomach quickly so it can go to work.
+- Offering a favorite treat encourages future pilling cooperation.
+It'll also help get the pill into the stomach quickly so it can go to work.

-- Transdermal Meds: Some medications can be formulated into a gel or ointment that can be rubbed into your cat's inner ear.
-These can also be compounded by pharmacies.
+- A compounding pharmacy can also formulate certain medications into a gel or ointment that can be rubbed into your cat's inner ear.

 At least one of these solutions should relieve both you and your cat of the anxiety and discomfort found in dry pilling.
 It will help ensure the medication reaches the intestinal tract to be absorbed rather than becoming stuck in your cat's throat.